Credit cards with free airport lounge access

 • Limitations.
 Complimentary passes are usually offered in pairs.
 If you’re travelling with your family or a group of friends/colleagues, some of your party could be left out in the cold.

 Airport lounge access is just one small part of an entire credit card package.
-As well as taking into consideration the level of lounge access each card is offering, don’t forget about comparing that information against the other features and benefits that the credit card comes with.
+As well as taking into consideration the level of lounge access each card is offering, make sure you also consider the other features and benefits that the credit card comes with.
+This includes interest rates, 0% promotional offers, reward points and annual fees.

 Frequently asked questions about airport lounge access